 My 3-year-old loved doing this with me.
 This was fun, educational, and served as a cute addition to our Halloween decor.
 A win-win all around!

 I’m always looking for quick and inexpensive ways to decorate and reuse items.
 So one day while browsing on Pinterest, I saw these cute DIY Halloween crafts that turn transform household items into a mummy.

 You can pretty much wrap anything up to make it look like a mummy… pillows, jars, candles, pumpkins.
 Even your front door.

 You can use a variety of items to make the bandages: sheets, old t-shirts, gauze, and even toilet paper.
 I had a maple pumpkin candle at home and said to myself, I’m doing this now, (you know, how lots of things get done when you’re a mom).

 I was rummaging through a first aid kit I had at home and found some gauze!

 Being lazy paid off for me this time because my lack of desire to run out to the store made me check that first aid kit, which led to the discovery that most of its contents were expired.
 Which, alas, resulted in an eventual trip to the store.
 Funny how those things work.

 This craft was super easy and perfect for kids.
 It took about five minutes, and it’s super cute.
 The best thing is you can remove the gauze and reuse the candle for something else.

 - Googly Eyes

-All you do is wrap the candle with gauze, (you can tie a little knot in the gauze in the back or use a dab of glue), then glue-on those googly eyes.
+All you do is wrap the candle with gauze, (you can tie a little knot in the gauze in the back or use a dab of glue), then glue on those googly eyes.
 And you’re done!
-Just make sure that all of the gauze is properly wrapped around the candle and you keep an eye on it for fire safety reasons when it’s lit.
+Just make sure that all of the gauze is properly wrapped around the candle and that you keep an eye on it for fire safety reasons when it’s lit.